-Discoveries by those intrepid scholars who locate and painstakingly unearth ancient and forgotten cultural treasures from locations around the globe will highlight the 2017 Historic Preservation Symposium, “Heritage, Conservation and Archaeology,” scheduled March 3-4 in the Langford Architecture Center’s Preston Geren Auditorium on the Texas A&M campus.
+Discoveries by intrepid scholars who locate and painstakingly unearth ancient and forgotten cultural treasures from locations around the globe highlighted the 2017 Historic Preservation Symposium, “Heritage, Conservation and Archaeology,” March 3-4 in the Langford Architecture Center’s Preston Geren Auditorium on the Texas A&M campus.

 “Whether it’s deep in a Central American jungle or on the Texas A&M campus, these experts provide important historical insights by combining traditional archaeological techniques with the latest technology,” said Kevin Glowacki, interim director of the Center for Heritage Conservation at the Texas A&M College of Architecture, sponsors of the 17th annual symposium.
 “Archaeology and heritage conservation have always been closely related fields.
 Both are concerned with protecting the world's cultural resources.”

 The symposium’s keynote address, "Facing Architectural Conservation's Toughest Challenge: Archaeological Sites,"was presented by John Stubbs, director of preservation studies at Tulane University.

 Stubbs has managed conservation initiatives at some of the world’s most historic sites, including Pompeii, an ancient Roman city buried in ash for almost two thousand years from the eruption of nearby Mount Vesuvius, and Angkor Wat, the world’s largest religious monument, built in the early 12th century in present-day Cambodia.

 He helped lead the establishment of the World Monuments Watch, a list of cultural heritage sites facing imminent threats and challenges, that has served as a catalyst for action at hundreds of sites, leading to improved safeguarding of places of cultural heritage, improved tourism management and increased community engagement.